zonemaster/zonemaster-backend/docs/API.md

 Basic data type: string

 This parameter is a string that are an IPv4 or IPv6.
-It's validate with the following regexes:
+It's validated with the following regexes:
  - IPv4 : `/^[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3}$/`
  - IPv6 : `/^([0-9A-Fa-f]{1,4}:[0-9A-Fa-f:]{1,}(:[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3})?)|([0-9A-Fa-f]{1,4}::[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3})$/`